-Elementary: All students in elementary grades (K-5) meet once each week for a general music class taught by a certified music teacher.
-Beginning in 4th grade, students are offered the opportunity to learn an instrument, take part in chorus, or both.
+Elementary School: All students in elementary grades (K-5) meet once each week for a general music class taught by a certified music teacher.
+Beginning in 3rd grade (strings) or 4th grade (band and strings), students are offered the opportunity to learn an instrument, take part in chorus, or both.
 The 4th and 5th grade chorus and instrument classes meet once each week.
-Not all instruments can be offered at each of the elementary schools due to a shortage of teachers, and 5th grade students may not begin a new instrument.
+For a number of years, not all instruments can be offered at each of the elementary schools due to a shortage of teachers, and 5th grade students could not begin a new instrument.
+Thankfully, that is no longer true.
 Depending on the individual school’s schedule, sometimes classes begin at 8 am, before the beginning of the school day and last until 8:40 am.
 Other classes meet the last 40 minutes of the day before dismissal.
 Thus, students taking these music classes miss part of their regularly scheduled time with their main teacher.
 These classes are quite popular!
 Attending any of the elementary school winter concerts, Bandarama in March, or the All-elementary spring concert is a real treat.

 In years past, elementary group instrument classes met twice each week.